 Duty cycle = ttxT (3)

 Where E is the energy and T is the total time which is the sum of transmission and sleep times.
 The efficiency of the DC-DC converter at these temperatures is taken from the characterization of the converters in the previous section and it is used to determine the net power that is delivered to the load.
 From these results, it is expected to stream temperature data every 468ms (1.55% duty-cycle) with a ∆T as low as 10°C employing TEG 1 as supply of CC1310 MCU through the LTC3801 converter.
-One interesting result from this summary was understanding that TEG 2 and TEG 3 are not be able to support the application at a temperature below a temperature gradient of 14°C.
+One interesting result from this summary was understanding that TEG 2 and TEG 3 are not able to support the application at a temperature gradient below 14°C.

 Figure 8.
 Transmitter power consumption under different packet sizes and transmission power

 Figure 8 depicts the current consumption of the system along with the voltage at the supercapacitor.
 The system was powered from TEG 1 with a temperature gradient of 20°C. The system was sending packets of 32 bytes every second at 14dbm.
 The test was done to measure the performance of the final system and assert the results obtained so far.
 The voltage of the supercap was 0V and the load was connected from the beginning of the test.
-The system started operation after the voltage from the DC-DC converter rose above 2.2v and this took a duration of 16 minutes.
+The system started operation after the voltage from the DC-DC converter rose above 2.2V and this took a duration of 16 minutes.
 The charging of the supercap reached 3.1V in 45 minutes and the system continued to function for hours.
 Even after removing the TEG the energy stored in the supercapacitor kept the system functional for 53 minutes.

-Table 4.
+Table 5.
 Estimation of Max duty cycle based on input power